ravitejapittu/CourseCatalog/readme.md

 10. Copy the Client ID and paste it into the `data-clientid` in login.html
 11. On the Dev Console Select Download JSON
 12. Rename JSON file to Gclient_secret.json
-13. Place JSON file in Item-Catalog directory that you cloned from here
+13. Place JSON file in CourseCatalog directory that you cloned from here
-14. Run application using `python /Item-Catalog/project.py`
+14. Run application using `python /CourseCatalog/project.py`

 ## JSON Endpoints
 The following are open to the public: